-2024 PRIMARY ELECTIONS
+2026 PRIMARY ELECTIONS

-Election Day: Tuesday, March 5th
+Election Day: Tuesday, March 3rd

-Early Voting: February 15 – March 2
+Early Voting: February 12th – February 28th

-Click here to read “My Take on This Year’s Elections” and the importance of voting this election cycle.
+Click here to read “My Take on This Year’s Primary Elections” and the importance of voting this election cycle.

 Resources and Information:

-For complete information on how to register and vote on the same day; early voting locations and hours; where and when to vote on Election Day; a list of Election Day Precinct locations; and a full discussion of candidates on your March 5th ballot, use the navigation bar at the top or side of your page.
+For complete information on how to register and vote on the same day; early voting locations and hours; where and when to vote on Election Day; a list of Election Day Precinct locations; and a full discussion of candidates on your March 3rd Democratic ballot, use the navigation bar at the top or side of your page.
 All candidate discussions are presented in ballot order.

 THE DISCLAIMER: What is Pam’s Picks?

-“Pam’s Picks” is simply one person’s opinion about the 2024 Primary Election Ballot.
+“Pam’s Picks” is simply one person’s opinion about the 2026 Primary Election Ballot.
 I am a progressive Watauga resident and have long held interest in local politics and issues.
-I am an activist for voting rights and environmental and community issues and generally endorse the candidate who most reflects and espouses my progressive bent.
+I am an activist for voting rights and environmental and community issues and generally endorse the candidate who most reflects and espouses my progressive ideology.
 Pam’s Picks endorsements may or may not reflect endorsements of a political party, but Pam’s Picks is independent of any political party.

 What’s in Pam’s Picks?